-Why might this be?
+Why does the movement appear to be going to the right?
 Probably the best explanation comes from looking at the dominant frequency component in the pattern, which is the 3rd harmonic.
 It turns out that the third harmonic is jumping in 1/4 cycle steps to the right, even though the pattern as a whole is jumping in 1/4 cycle steps (relative to the missing fundamental) to the left, as shown in the figure below: